GANSeg: Learning to Segment by Unsupervised Hierarchical Image Generation: Related Work

-\textbf{Unsupervised Part Segmentation} methods are trained in an unsupervised way to segment an object into parts.
-These methods generate pixel-level masks for parts and also separate foreground and background.
-Collins et al. \cite{collins2018deep} use matrix factorization to find similar parts in images.
-However, it requires test images at training time, which makes it computational prohibitive.
-Hung et al. \cite{hung2019scops} draws lessons from unsupervised keypoint detection and extends them to predict the part segmentation masks of an object using various loss functions to preserve the geometry and semantic consistency of the masks.
-However, it needs ImageNet pre-trained features and off-the-shelf saliency maps or ground truth background masks.
+\parag{Unsupervised Part Segmentation} aims at pixel-level masks for multiple parts of an object, including separating foreground from background without mask annotation.
+Collins et al. \cite{collins2018deep} use matrix factorization to find similar parts in images, but it requires test images at training time, which makes it computational prohibitive.
+Hung et al. \cite{hung2019scops} draws lessons from unsupervised keypoint detection and extends them to predict the part segmentation masks of an object using various loss functions that preserve the geometry and semantic consistency of the masks.
+However, it needs off-the-shelf saliency maps or ground truth background masks.
 Liu et al. \cite{liu2021unsupervised} alleviate the need for the background mask, but they use a central prior to constrain the object mask to the center of the image, which can be a constraining bias.
 For example, in portrait images, the hair is often not masked.
 Temporal information can be used \cite{siarohin2021motion, gao2021unsupervised} to achieve better segmentation results.
 In comparison to all of these approaches, our model uses less information (single images without video or saliency map) yet outperform these on half of the most established metrics and datasets, as we evaluate in our experiments, Section~\ref{experiment}.
+The recently proposed DatasetGAN \cite{zhang2021datasetgan} also utilize the a GAN to segment parts, but they still need some ground truth masks as parts are not explicitly disentangled within the network.